Not many traders understand relative volume or how to use it in a trading strategy…

 A Momentum Trading Strategy Using Relative Volume

 Here are some key ingredients for a short squeeze.
 Now, the presence of all these things doesn’t guarantee a short squeeze.
-Nothing is guaranteed in trading.
-But if you can get all these things together, you increase your odds of success in a long-biased trade.
+Nothing’s guaranteed in trading.
+But these factors can increase the odds of a HUGE move.

 You’re looking for a stock that…

-From there, I like to watch for my favorite patterns.
-You’ve got the dip and rip, the VWAP-hold high-of-day break, and you’ve got the weak open red-to-green.
+From there, I like to watch for my favorite patterns — the dip and rip, the VWAP-hold, high-of-day break, and the weak open red-to-green.

 Building a Relative Volume Scanner Using StocksToTrade

-StocksToTrade doesn’t have an RVol scanner built in, but it does have an easy way to build your own custom scans.
-It’s simple to add relative volume to any scan you build.
+StocksToTrade doesn’t have a built-in RVol scanner, but it does have an easy way to build custom scans.
+It’s simple to add relative volume to any scan you customize.

 Open any scan you’ve built or start a new one.
-Add the volume block.
-Inside the volume block, set your parameter to criteria.
-In the drop-down menu, go to liquidity, then average volume, and select the period you prefer.
+Add the Volume block.
+Inside the Volume block, set your parameter to Criteria.
+In the drop-down menu, go to Liquidity, then Average Volume, and select your preferred period.

 Here’s an example of a relative volume block that will scan for a relative volume of 10 or more, using the 60-day average volume.